Cicada Files: Z 3301 et al

 Mr. Outtrim publishes articles which sidle up to these subjects.
 Ms. Jacqueline Weaver also publishes about Mr. Schoenberger, with whom she corresponds from time to time, and she covers Cicada.
 I do not consider either of them competitors, but for very different reasons.

-Ms. Weaver does very good work, and I appreciate her efforts.
+Ms. Weaver does superlative work at Tracking the Leopard Meroz, and I mirror her textual output in video form on Samizdat YouTube.
 I synthesize her analyses into my own.
-Mr. Outtrim’s work is uneven.
-He is a sloppy researcher, but worse, Mr. Outtrim is a partisan co-conspirator with Schoenberger, and they both are in the sights of financier Gabe Hoffman.
-I believe that the documentary record confirms that they defamed Mr. Hoffman.
-I am sure that Mr. Hoffman intends to hold them accountable.
+Mr. Outtrim’s work is biased.
+His sloppy research and synaptic leaps buttress his weird worldview, which can be entertaining, but Mr. Outtrim is a partisan co-conspirator with Schoenberger, and they are both in the sights of financier Gabe Hoffman.
+I suspect that the documentary record confirms that they defamed Mr. Hoffman.
+I am advised that Mr. Hoffman intends to hold them accountable.

 Mr. Hoffman asked a question that should not be dismissed, as we see Zack McQuaid’s perplexing legal situation in Canada worsening.
 McQuaid persists, repeatedly uploading defamatory videos in collaboration with Thomas Schoenberger, though Mr. Hoffman’s attorneys sent him legal threat letters warning him to cease.
 Schoenberger appears to wield a power of persuasion over McQuaid, and this makes myself and other observers uneasy.
 We have seen it before.